eu-ge-ne/slice-tree/README.md

 ### `SliceTree()`

-Creates a `SliceTree` instance with optional initial text.
+Creates an instance of `SliceTree` with some optional initial text.

 Syntax